lmorril/assignment3/README.md

 HW3 for Software Engineering at Wesleyan University

 # Installation
-To run this project, you need to have Python 3+ installed and clone this project with the following command:
+To run this project, you need to have Python 3+ and npm (from Node.js) installed.
+Then, clone this project with the following command:
 ```bash
 git clone https://github.com/lmorril/assignment3.git <local directory of your choice>
 ```